The first Pan Pacific in Japan, perched atop Shinjuku, between Kabukicho's neon glow and mineral silence.

 “Opened 2023 in the Tokyu Kabukicho Tower, 47 floors above Tokyo's most electric neighbourhood.”

-**BELLUSTAR TOKYO** occupies the upper floors of the Kabukicho Tower, opened two years ago.
-We head straight up to the 39th for the lobby, bathed in natural light and blond Japanese wood.
+BELLUSTAR TOKYO occupies the upper floors of the Kabukicho Tower, opened two years ago.
+We head straight up to the 39th for the lobby, bathed in natural light and Japanese blond wood.
 The rooms, spacious for Tokyo (from 40 m²), play on the contrast of dark stone, ivory textiles, floor-to-ceiling windows plunging into the urban chaos.
-The spa and indoor pool offer a rare respite in this neighbourhood that never sleeps.
-The main restaurant blends pan-Asian influences and local produce, attentive service without being stuffy. **From 714 €** per night, a fair rate for this level of service and this prime address, a 5-minute walk from Shinjuku Station.
-We recommend it for anyone seeking a contemporary 5★ at the heart of Tokyo's effervescence, without sacrificing tranquillity ✨
+The spa and indoor pool offer a rare respite in this sleepless neighbourhood.
+The main table blends pan-Asian influences and local produce, attentive service without being stuffy.
+From 714 € per night, a coherent rate for this level of service and this strategic address, five minutes' walk from Shinjuku Station.
+We recommend it for those seeking contemporary 5★ at the heart of Tokyo's effervescence, without sacrificing calm ✨

 - Booking score 9.5/10 from 287 reviews, one of Shinjuku's best

-- Spa and indoor pool on the upper floors, panoramic views over Tokyo
+- Spa and indoor pool on upper floors, panoramic views over Tokyo

 - Direct airport shuttle, on-site parking (rare in this neighbourhood)